Middle East Respiratory Syndrome Coronavirus

 Or any person with severe acute respiratory illness with no known etiology, AND an epidemiologic link to a confirmed MERS case.

 - The confirmation is laboratory confirmed only with MERS-CoV infection

-- Specimens need to be collecetd from different sites (e.g., a nasopharyngeal swab and a lower respiratory tract specimen, such as sputum, bronchoalveolar lavage, bronchial wash, or tracheal aspirate).
-Specimens should be collected at different times after symptom onset, if possible to increase the likelihood of detecting MERS-CoV, Specimens should be collected with appropriate infection control precautions to minimize the risk of exposure to any health care provider
+- Specimens need to be collecetd from different sites (e.g., nasopharyngeal swab ,sputum culture , bronchoalveolar lavage and bronchial wash).
+Specimens has to be collected at different times after symptom onset, if possible to increase the likelihood of detecting MERS-CoV, Specimens should be collected with appropriate infection control precautions to minimize the risk of exposure to any health care provider